Conan O'Brien: Late Night (1993–2009)

 O'Brien's audience, largely young and male (a coveted demographic), grew steadily and the show began to best competitors in the ratings, and continued to do so for 15 seasons.
 In the early days of the Internet, fans launched unofficial websites, compiling precise summaries of each episode.
 Even Tom Shales was a convert: he called the show "one of the most amazing transformations in television history."
 Beginning in 1996, O'Brien and the Late Night writing team were nominated annually for the Emmy Award for Best Writing in a Comedy or Variety Series, winning the award for the first and only time in 2007.
 In 1997, 2000, 2002, 2003, and 2004, he and the Late Night writing staff won the Writers Guild Award for Best Writing in a Comedy/Variety Series.
 In 2001, he formed his own television production company, Conaco, which subsequently shared in the production credits for Late Night.
+That same year, he returned to Saturday Night Live, hosting the show during its 26th season.

 As of October 2005, Late Night with Conan O'Brien had for eleven years consistently attracted an audience averaging about 2.5 million viewers.
-The apotheosis of the Late Night remotes centered on the realization, in 2006, that O'Brien bore a striking resemblance to Tarja Halonen, entering her second term as president of Finland.
+In 2006, O'Brien exploited his perceived resemblance to Tarja Halonen, entering her second term as president of Finland.
 Capitalizing on the resemblance and on the 2006 Finnish presidential election, O'Brien and Late Night aired mock political ads both in support of Halonen and against her main opponent Sauli Niinistö, which influenced popular perception of the race, which Halonen eventually won.
 O'Brien traveled to Finland shortly after the election.
 "We took the show to Helsinki for five days," O'Brien recalled, "where we were embraced like a national treasure."
 As part of the five-day trip, which was released as a one-hour special episode of Late Night, O'Brien met with Halonen at the Finnish Presidential Palace.